 We’re all familiar with HTTP but what does that ‘S’ mean?
 It means when accessing a website, all web traffic between your web browser and the website uses the Secure Sockets Layer (SSL) – in other words, it is encrypted.
 Now, if anyone tries to hack into the message, all they will see is gibberish.
 Another important feature is that because the site’s identity is tied to a private and public key, it means the site is genuine.

 One of the main benefits of implementing https is that they make your website safe and secure.
-Here is an example how you should be able to identify a HTTPS website.
+Here is an example of how you should be able to identify an HTTPS website.

 When to Implement HTTPS?

-How do you know if you need to implement the HTTPS on your website?
+How do you know if you need to implement HTTPS on your website?